Frequently asked questions

 Council services have an impact on the everyday lives of people and organisations across our communities – and it’s important that local people have a say about how these services are delivered in the future.

-Once a proposal has been submitted, it will be for the Government to decide on whether it should be taken forward and there will be a further statutory consultation at that time.
+Once a final proposal has been submitted, it will be for the Government to decide on whether it should be taken forward and there will be a further statutory consultation at that time.
 This will likely take place mid to late 2026.

 Contact the team directly on 01773 570222 or email enquiry@ambervalley.gov.uk